eman1369a/DataCamp-Projects/README.md

 Analyze the gender distribution of children's book writers based on the use sound to match names to gender using the fuzzy library, pandas, and numpy.
 ### Naïve Bees: Image Loading and Processing
 Practice with loading, transforming, and understanding images of honey bees and bumble bees in Python.
+### When Was the Golden Age of Video Games
+Use joins and set theory to discover the best years for video games!